telerik/winforms-docs/knowledge-base/grid-hierarchy-with-multiple-tabs.md

 ---
 title: Build GridView Hierarchy with Multiple Tabs
-description: Learn how to construct hierarchy with multiple tabs in the WinForms GridView.
+description: Learn how to construct a hierarchy with multiple tabs in the WinForms GridView.
 type: how-to
 page_title: How to Build GridView Hierarchy with Multiple Tabs
 slug: grid-hierarchy-with-multiple-tabs